 What is the Difference?

-Wearing compression is good for calf cramps or strains, Achilles tendonitis, shin splints, and other injuries in your lower leg.
-A lot of people get stuck when trying to decide whether to get compression socks or compression sleeves.
-What you wear depends on a couple of factors, including personal choice.
+A lot of people, however, are unsure whether to use compression socks or compression sleeves.
+What you decide to wear depends on a couple of factors, including personal choice.

 Compression sleeves work great for injuries that do not involve the lower Achilles tendon, ankle, or arch.
-Such injuries are better with a compression sock that will effectively cover the area that was injured.
-You should use sleeves if your injuries are up higher than your arch, ankle, or lower Achilles tendon.
+Such injuries are better treated with a compression sock that will fully cover the injured area.
+If your injuries are higher up on the leg, however, you can use sleeves instead.

-In addition, leg compression sleeves do not prevent you from wearing your favorite pair of socks.
-So, if you prefer to use a particular pair of socks, you can use the sleeves along with it.
+Another benefit of leg compression sleeves is that they do not prevent you from wearing your favorite pair of socks.
+If you have a favorite pair, you can simply wear them over the sleeves.

 Choosing the Best Sleeves for your Legs is Helpful to your Health

 Compression garments for the lower limbs are becoming increasingly popular among athletes in need of improved performance, reduced risk of injury, and reduced discomfort induced by exercise.
-You should, therefore, invest wisely in your compression sleeves for legs.
+You should, therefore, make sure you make a wise investment when you purchase compression sleeves for legs.

-When it comes to buying most things, you often get what you pay for.
-This applies to leg sleeves too.
-They come in different price ranges, and you have to choose wisely in order not to waste your money.
-There are lesser, inexpensive models that are not built to last for more than a couple of weeks, no matter how well you take care of them.
+Like most things, you get what you pay for when it comes to leg sleeves.
+They are available in many different price ranges, but you have to choose wisely to ensure you do not waste your money.
+A lesser, inexpensive model may only last for a couple of weeks, no matter how well you take care of them.

-For compression sleeves for legs, it is always safer to go for higher-end models.
-This is because they often come with more fibers, thicker elastic bands, enhanced features, and longer lifespan.
-Most of the time, having top-notch sleeves gives you extra support, more protection from collisions, falls, and injuries, and additional comfort.
-Although your pocked may take an initial financial hit even after budgeting for it, you are more likely to perform better and for a longer period of time with your higher-end compression sleeves.
+When buying compression sleeves, it is always safer to go for higher-end models.
+These will have more fibers, thicker elastic bands, enhanced features, and a longer lifespan.
+Most of the time, having top-notch sleeves gives you extra support, more protection from collisions falls, and injuries, and additional comfort.

 How to Properly Care for Your Compression Sleeves

-The first rule to keeping your leg compression sleeves functional and sturdy is by reading the label in the inner lining.
-By doing this simple task, you may avoid a lot of costly mistakes.
-The label tells you how best to wash and maintain the sleeves.
-Hopefully, if you follow the manufacturer’s instructions, you will not ruin your latest compression gear.
+The first step to keeping your leg compression sleeves functional and sturdy is reading the label found on the inner lining.
+This simple task can save you a lot of time and money because the label tells you how best to wash and maintain the sleeves.
+Hopefully, if you follow the manufacturer’s instructions, you will keep your compression gear looking new for a long time.

-When done right, washing your garment frequently will not harm it.
-Daily washing or washing after wearing will go a long way in restoring and retaining the elastic properties of the compression garment.
-If done properly, they will help remove dirt, oils, perspiration, bacteria, and any dead skin accumulating in the garment.
+When done right, washing your sleeves frequently will not harm them.
+Washing after every wear will go a long way in restoring and retaining the elastic properties of the compression garment.
+If done properly, this will help to remove dirt, oils, perspiration, bacteria, and any dead skin that may have accumulated on the sleeves.

-After washing the garment, gently squeeze the excess water out then roll it in a dry towel so as to remove most of the water.
-Then air-dry it instead of using a machine.
-Machine drying it will require tumbling which stretches the elastic and reduces the compression.
-After a short while, your compression garment will not be able to stay firmly on your legs.
+After washing the sleeves, gently squeeze the excess water out and roll them in a dry towel to remove most of the water.
+Then, air-dry them.
+Machine dryers will stretch the elastic and reduce compression.
+This will prevent your compression sleeves from fitting properly.